Discover the brands redefining the marijuana experience

-Contemporary brands have made efforts to redesign the experience of marijuana: on 4/20, we select the names to look out for, from sleek dispensaries to elegant objects
+Contemporary brands have made efforts to redesign the experience of marijuana: these the names to look out for, from community-centered dispensaries to elegant objects

 Designers have found new ways to to consume, store and present marijuana, with sleek aesthetic and a functional approach.
 From luxury marijuana smoking pipes to tech-driven vape pens for cannabis consumption and sleek accessories such as trays and containers, browse our edit of the best marijuana designs by entrepreneurs, artists and makers – as well as actor Seth Rogen.